pravega/pravega/documentation/src/docs/watermarking.md

 There are two main objectives we want to achieve while designing this scheme:

-1. We do not want any affinity requirements for writers while interacting with Controller instances.
+1. We do not need any affinity requirements for writers while interacting with Controller instances.
-2. We want workload of computing watermarks for different stream to be fairly distributed across available Controller instances.
+2. We require workload of computing watermarks for different stream to be fairly distributed across available Controller instances.

-To achieve above stated goals, we break down the work into two categories:
+To achieve the above stated goals, we break down the work into two categories:

-1. Recording Writer marks
+1. Recording Writer marks.
 2. Generating consolidated watermarks.

 Writers may contact any arbitrary Controller instance and report their `timestamps` and `Positions`.
 This Controller conditionally persists the reported value in the shared metadata store.
 For generating watermarks, all available Controller instances divide ownership of Streams amongst themselves such that each Controller instance is exclusively responsible for computing watermarks for only a subset of Streams.
 So for any Stream there is exactly one Controller instance which is periodically generating marks by consolidating all the individual Writer marks which could be processed by any arbitrary Controller instance.

-### Distributing Streams across Controller instances:
+### Distributing Streams across Controller instances
 As a Stream is created, a reference to it is added to one of the fixed number of "buckets" by computing a hash of its fully qualified name.
 Each Controller instance contests with others to acquire ownership of each bucket individually.
 So every Controller instance will be able to acquire ownership for a subset of buckets whereby becoming leader process for all Streams that fall into the bucket.
 For each bucket that Controller owns, it schedules a periodic background watermarking workflow for each stream within this bucket.
 It also registers for bucket change notifications and adds (or cancels) this scheduled work as Streams are added (or removed).
 It is important to note that exactly one Controller instance will be responsible for running background workflow for any given Stream.
 We will refer to this Controller instance as the "leader" when we talk in context of watermark processing for that Stream.

 The watermarking workflow for the Stream will be invoked periodically on the leader Controller instance and in each cycle it will collect the mark as reported by Writers from the shared metadata store.
 All marks across all available Writers are consolidated into an in-memory data structure and once marks from all known Writers has been received, a new watermark can be emitted for the Stream.